tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/操作指南/服务迁移/在线迁移/迁移工具说明/迁移时间预估教程_intl_en.md

-This document describes how to estimate the time for online migrating the system and applications from a source server in a self-built IDC or cloud platform to CVM.
+This document describes how to estimate the time for online migrating the system and applications from a source server in your IDC or cloud platform to Tencent Cloud CVM.

 The migration time is subject to the data transfer speed during migration.
 You can estimate it by testing the transfer speed between the source server and destination CVM.